 3. Oversee application processing, income verification, and eligibility assessments for housing programs: maintain records and ensure compliance with funding requirements.

-4. Plan and facilitate educational workshops for participants on topics such as tenant rights, financial literacy, and homeownership readiness.
+4. Develop and implement public outreach initiatives, including meetings, forums, stakeholder engagements, and presentations; plan and facilitate educational workshops for participants on topics such as tenant rights, financial literacy, homeownership and accessory dwelling units.

-6. Compile, monitor, and analyze program data and statistical information for reporting and decision-making; track funding awards and outcomes.
+5. Compile, monitor, and analyze program data and statistical information for reporting and decision-making; track funding awards and outcomes.

-10. Perform other duties of a similar nature or level.
+8. Perform other duties of a similar nature or level.

 QUALIFICATIONS